-These are the most common reasons that applications are deemed ineligible for review:
+These are the most common reasons that applications are deemed ineligible for review; however, this list does not include every reason an application may be deemed ineligible for review:

-- The application is missing required information. - The applicant does not use the budget and budget breakdown form provided by GCA. - The budget form is blank. - The budget shows more expenses than income. - The budget does not show a cash match for the grant request. - Programming takes place outside of the grant period (July 1, 2024-June 30, 2025). - Support Material does not contain a work sample. - The applicant uploads incorrect or incomplete files for the budget, budget breakdown, Board list, or support materials. - The organization's programming is not arts programming. - The applicant is not eligible to apply for GCA funding. - The application is submitted after the deadline.
+- The application is missing required information. - The applicant does not use the budget and budget breakdown form provided by GCA. - The budget form is blank. - The budget shows more expenses than income. - The budget does not show that the organization has an annual operating budget of at least \$100,000. - Programming takes place outside of the grant period (July 1, 2025-June 30, 2026). - Support Material does not contain a work sample. - The applicant uploads incorrect or incomplete files for the budget, budget breakdown, Board list, or support materials. - The organization's programming is not arts programming. - The applicant is not eligible to apply for GCA funding. - The application is submitted after the deadline.